 Your headline is the single most visible element of your profile.
 It appears next to your name in search results, connection request notifications, feed posts, and group discussions.
 It must state clearly what you do, who you serve, and why it matters in under 120 characters.

-Let's review three optimized, role-specific examples using this exact formula:
+Three role-specific examples using this formula:

 "Founder @ [CompanyName] - Building secure, API-first integrations that eliminate data synchronization lag | B2B Infrastructure Architect"